kruppd/fromData2Decisions/dataEntryAnalysis.md

 # Data Entry Analysis Assignment
 The purpose of this assignment is to identify data quality issues from three different data files.
 In addition to the typical concerns regarding data quality like accuracy and completeness, one of the underappreciated challenges with data organization is for one to decide when to use a wide data format versus a tall approach.

 Choosing an approach to organize data is a key decision for any longitudinal study, especially when trying to balance best practices between statistical data analysis and relational database management.
-Normalization helps reduce unnecessary duplication for records but can add complexity with how the dataset is spread out in different files, which would have to be joined together again for certain analyses.
+Normalization helps reduce unnecessary duplication for records but can add complexity with how the data set is spread out in different files, which would have to be joined together again for certain analyses.
 I tried to include both of these perspectives for my solution.

 ## Data Quality Issues with the Plankton Data Files